" /> The impact of part obsolescence management on ASIC and VHDL design | Enventure

 RoHS legislation has severely limited the use of six substances, including lead, from printed circuit boards and other electrical/electronic devices imported into Europe.
 This legislation has now extended globally, meaning exports to areas other than the European Union (including states like California) are also affected.

 Many component engineering firms have stopped using lead in previously leaded components.
-However, rather than issuing an EOL (end of life) notice, they issue a PCN alert instead.
-This has caused problems in VHDL and ASIC design, as many unleaded components are unviable in engineering processes which previously used the leaded format.
+However, rather than issuing an EOL (end-of-life) notice, they issue a PCN alert instead.
+This has caused problems in VHDL and ASIC design, as many unleaded components are unviable in engineering processes that previously used the leaded format.
 For a start, solder temperatures have to be higher.
-Even though the components may appear to be identical, they can still become obsolete from the company’s point-of-view.
-However, where a Product change notification is used in place of an EOL notification, this may go unnoticed.
+Even though the components may appear identical, they can still become obsolete from the company’s point of view.
+However, when a Product change notification is used instead of an EOL notification, this may go unnoticed.

-Exemption clauses mean certain system designs don’t have to use RoHS compliant parts; for example, medical, aerospace and defense equipment.
-Problems arise when these components need to be replaced, as their alternatives may not be compatible with existing parts.
-Also, while PCN alerts may give around six months notice, this may not allow time to stockpile.
-Suppliers have a sneaky way of withdrawing components from catalogs, or making them prohibitively expensive.
+Exemption clauses mean certain system designs don’t have to use RoHS-compliant parts; for example, medical, aerospace and defense equipment.
+Problems arise when these components must be replaced, as their alternatives may not be compatible with existing parts.
+Also, while PCN alerts may give around six months’ notice, this may not allow time to stockpile.
+Suppliers have a sneaky way of withdrawing components from catalogues or making them prohibitively expensive.

 We at Enventure Technologies offer a range of Component Engineering Services, including product change notification and obsolescence management tools, to help with things like this.